 Batch render 1080×1920 MP4s with captions and −14 LUFS audio

-Captions get burned into the video at word-level timing.
-Filler words (um, uh, like) are stripped automatically.
+Burned in at word-level timing.
+Filler words stripped automatically.

 --caption-style brandedDark box on active word.
 Optional logo.
 The "safe for any brand" pick.